 If you leave Source IP blank, the NAT applies to all sources outside of the local subnet.

-- For Destination IP, specify an IP address or an IP address range in CIDR format.
+- For Destination IP, specify an IP address or a comma-separated IP address list.

 - If Action is DNAT, for Translated IP, specify an IP address or an IP address range in CIDR format.